Walter0697/Go-Base-Backend/README.md

 - `go run main.go`

 #### production
-- Simply set up the variable you want in `docker-compose.yml`, then run
+- Set up the variable you want in `docker-compose.yml`, and place it in your server
-- `docker-compose up -d`
+- change `WORKING_PATH` in GitHub secret to be the workign directory where you place `docker-compose.yml`
+- Push tag that matches `'production*.*'`

 ### Notes
 - In `main.go`, we create a new user here to make sure that we can login, you can remove it after creating your first user